Description & Overview

-American beech is an aristocrat of the forest!
-Large, stately tree with light gray, smooth bark that can resemble an elephants hide.
-Edible nuts are attractive to most wildlife and are produced at 2-8 year intervals.
-Slow growing.
-Climax forest tree.
+American Beech is an aristocrat of the forest!
+A large, stately tree with light gray, smooth bark that can resemble an elephants hide, its edible nuts are attractive to wildlife.
+Nuts are produced at two to eight-year intervals.

 Specimen Tree.
 Replacement tree in shady sites.

 Prune for structure during dormant season.
 Thin bark susceptible to mechanical/animal damage.
-Protect during winter months with tree guard or mesh fencing.
+Protect from deer damage with a tree guard or mesh fencing.

 We invite you to check out the Arborist For Hire lookup at the Wisconsin Arborist Association website to find an ISA Certified Arborist near you.